MITGameLab/OpenRelativity/README.md

 ### Sender Script

 The Sender script is the other half of the objects that create moving characters.
 It takes the name of a prefab in the Resources/Gameobjects folder, time interval, a velocity, and a receiver's transform.
-On start up it will point the object to look at the receiver, and at every interval specified will create a new Moving Person object.
+On start up, it will point the object to look at the receiver, and at every interval specified will create a new Moving Person object.
 The Moving Person object will then move with a velocity specified in the Sender Script until it hits the Receiver2 object.

 ## Prefabs

 ### Receiver

 The Receiver object is made up of two separate objects.
 It has the Receiver as the parent object, and the Receiver2 as the child object.
 The meshes on this prefab can be changed without worry, as can the colliders.
 Be warned, however, that the collider for the Receiver2 object must be small enough that the Moving Person objects can enter the receiver before they disappear on colliding with the receiver2 object.
 In order to make the Receiver object work, it must be given a Sender object's transform, and the Sender must have the Receiver's transform.
 Also, the Receiver2 object and the Moving Person must collide with each other, while the Receiver object should not collide with the Moving Person object.
 This can be done by editing the layers of the Receiver2 and Receiver object.

 ### Sender

 The Sender object is much simpler than the Receiver object.
 It just requires the Sender script and the transform of a Receiver.
 The mesh on this object can also be changed to anything else, as can its collider as there are no restrictions on the size of the collider or the mesh.

-If you choose to leave the receiver transform blank and point it to a prefab with the firework script, it will launch self-deleting objects.
+If you choose to leave the receiver to transform blank and point it to a prefab with the firework script, it will launch self-deleting objects.

 ### Moving Person

 This is the object that will be created at a Sender and move towards a Receiver.
 There is nothing to change on the scripts in the Moving Person object, as everything is specified by the Sender that creates the Moving Person.
 The mesh and collider on the Moving Person can also be modified without changing the function of the Moving Person.

 ### Firework Launcher